 The Joint Commission's Primary Stroke Center Certification program was developed in collaboration with the American Stroke Association.
 It is based on the Brain Attack Coalition's "Recommendations for the Establishment of Primary Stroke Centers."
 The Joint Commission's Certificate of Distinction for Primary Stroke Centers recognizes centers that make exceptional efforts to foster better outcomes for stroke care.
 Achievement of certification signifies that the services provided have the critical elements to achieve long-term success in improving stroke outcomes.

-Primary Stroke Center certification signifies that St. Joe's Ann Arbor, Livingston and St. Mary Mercy Liovnia have effectively managed to meet the unique and specialized needs of stroke patients.
+Primary Stroke Center certification signifies that St. Joe's Ann Arbor and St. Mary Mercy Livonia have effectively managed to meet the unique and specialized needs of stroke patients.